A person in a white coat and red beanie takes a selfie while sitting on a bench in a courtyard.

 Video Documentation

 Lastly, video documentation fosters reflection and self-awareness.
-Watching your videos months or years later allows you to revisit crucial moments and assess your growth.
+Watching your videos months or years later allows you to revisit pivotal moments and assess your growth.
 It’s a powerful way to understand how far you’ve come and what you’ve learned, both academically and personally.

-Conquering in Video Documentation
+Overcoming in Video Documentation

 Making Video a Part of Your Academic